 The room beyond was not large.
 Stone walls, a vaulted ceiling, a single window set so high and narrow it admitted a column of light no wider than a man’s hand.
 The light fell on a table, and on the table sat the archive.
 A single bound volume, its cover dark with age, set apart from everything else as though it had always known it would be opened last.

-Philip looked at Scarlet.
-She was still holding Lifegiver.
+Scarlet was still holding Lifegiver.
 She hadn’t sheathed it since the gate.
 The pale light of the blade caught the column of sun and threw it softly across the table.

 Drogoth nodded and read to them from the text.

-The treatise continued in this vein, waxing philosophical about equities and inequities in life in all matters — not just time, but wealth, love, appreciation, kindness, and the negative things like anger, hatred, abuse, injustice.
+The treatise continued in this vein, waxing philosophical about equities and inequities in life in all matters—not just time, but wealth, love, appreciation, kindness, and the negative things like anger, hatred, abuse, injustice.
 Is it Abba that tracks these balances, or does she not care?
 Does the afterlife adjust for these inequities experienced in life?

 “It leaves ambiguous the identity of the pawn of the Imprisoned One, but then names nine justices called by Epherion to judge his evildoing,” Drogoth said.